jayrandez/JavaAliens/MethodLookup.md

 > Java provides: `void method(Object a)`, and `void method(ArrayList a)`.

-Here, the second option is the most correct, but if the second option weren't in the map, the first option would be improperly chosen.
+Here, the second option is the most correct, but if the second option were missing from the map, the first option would be improperly chosen.

 ## Explicit (Incomplete) Class Map Loading:

 ```
 | MyClass |